 - You see, the IAS syllabus being so vast and varied in its nature, it’s only natural if you forget a lot of the things that you might have studied earlier.
 That is why timely and careful revisions are important.

 - Also remember, the more the duration between your mastering the UPSC syllabus and the USC exam dates, the better.
 That’s because you can use this entire duration to revise and revise, and then revise some more.

 - I know it’s too early to ask you to prepare for the interview round, especially if you haven’t even taken the UPSC prelims exam yet.
 However, when I talk about preparing for the interview round, I do not mean reading books and all, that’s obviously there, what I mean here is honing your personality.
 Things like working on your confidence level, and an alert mind.

 - In the interview round you shall be judged on the basis of your communication skills, diplomatic ability, reaction to stress, etc. For these, you’d need to focus on the things I have mentioned in the point above.

-- Also, in this round you might be asked about your interests, hobbies, education, work experience if any, etc. So, you’d also need to work on these as well.
+- Also, in this round, you might be asked about your interests, hobbies, education, work experience if any, etc. So, you’d also need to work on these too.

 That brings us to the end of the section on How to prepare for IAS.
 I hope the points have proved to be helpful for you guys.

 With that, we come to the end of this fairly long but hopefully informative article.
-I think reading through this article carefully enough, you should get a well-rounded gist of the How to prepare for the IAS exams.
+My aim, here, was to provide you with valuable information pertaining to the exam dates and the detailed notification.
+Additionally, I think reading through this article carefully enough, you should get a well-rounded gist of the How to prepare for the UPSC IAS exams.
 I guess it’s now time for me to bid you farewell and very good luck.
 Ciao!

 About Anuj Jindal